From Survive to Thrive: Cancer as a Catalyst for Deeper Meaning & Purpose

 Chip Conley

-A three-time TED speaker on the big stage, Chip Conley is one of the world's leading experts at the intersection of business innovation, psychology and spirituality.
+A three-time TED speaker, Chip Conley is one of the world's leading experts at the intersection of business innovation, psychology, and spirituality.

-As one of the creators of the boutique hotel movement and the "modern elder" to the young Airbnb founders, Chip's been a disruptor and expert on entrepreneurship and business leadership.
-He’s a globally-recognized thought leader on the future of work and the competitive advantages of a multi-generational workplace.
+As one of the creators of the boutique hotel movement and serving as a "modern elder" to young Airbnb founders, Chip has been a disruptor and thought leader on entrepreneurship, leadership, and the future of work.

 Supported By the MEA Team